-Born in East Berlin, Flora holds a degree in Sociology (1994), massage therapy (1996), and is registered with Yoga Alliance since 2006.
+Born in Berlin, Flora holds a degree in Sociology (1994), Massage therapy (1996), and is registered with Yoga Alliance since 2006.
 In 1997 she began taking private Alexander lessons due to a painful back condition and a more general search for positivity and elation in daily life.

 These very special lessons proved to not only provide relief from the pain but also opened the door to an unknown joy and empowerment that just kept on intensifying with time.
 She decided to join a 3-year Alexander technique teacher training after moving from Berlin to San Francisco in 1999.

 Being a long-time student of traditional chinese Martial Arts, Flora's teaching is strongly influenced by the brightness, directness and ease of Daoist thought and philosophy.
-She started teaching Tai Chi with a focus on alignment, balance and inner power in San Francisco in 2013.
+She started teaching Tai Chi with a focus on alignment, balance and inner strength in San Francisco in 2013.
 Flora is a member of the American Society for the Alexander Techniqueand has been teaching since 2002.
 In addition she became a Yoga Alliance certified Yoga Teacher in 2006.
 The fact that "off the mat" habits and daily tensions show up "on the mat" as well has inspired her to create new ideas to integrate Alexander into yoga and make it accessible for any body shape, age and ability.

 Flora has been a guest teacher at Giora Pinkas' and John Baron's Alexander Educational Center in Berkeley, CA, and at Richard Brennan's Alexander Technique Centre in Galway, Ireland.
 She has taught workshops at the 10th International Alexander Congress in Limerick, Ireland in 2015, at the 11th International Alexander Congress in Chicago, United States in 2018, and in her hometown Berlin, Germany.

 As an educator, Flora D.H.
 Ojanen does not diagnose or treat specific physical conditions.
 She educates her students in the principles of the work of F.M.
 Alexander and helps them to develop the awareness necessary for constructive change.